 The UL College of Engineering offers specialty minors to undergraduate students who wish expand their expertise in trending fields of engineering and industrial technology (ITEC) industries.

 Students who choose a specialty minor will acquire a minimum of 18 hours of specialized expertise while completing their Bachelor of Science degree program.

 These specialty minors allow our undergraduate students to acquire approximately 18 extra hours of specialized expertise while completing their BS program within one of our current engineering and technology degree programs.

 There are six specialty minors available to engineering students, namely: biomedical engineering, bioprocess engineering, coastal engineering, environmental engineering, manufacturing, materials engineering, technology commercialization, and renewable energy.
 One additional minor for Electrical and Computer Engineering majors is computer science.

-There are two specialty minors available to ITEC students: bioprocess technology, technology commercialization, and manufacturing.
+There are three specialty minors available to ITEC students: bioprocess technology, technology commercialization, and manufacturing.
 Up to six hours may be double counted toward both the Specialty Minor and the student’s major, depending on the major and minor.

 A specialty minor gives the student specialized expertise that compliments their undergraduate major’s course of study while providing the student with the opportunity to gain a technical foundation encompassing stronger knowledge skills than those provided within the typical engineering/technology undergraduate program.
 Thus, the student will be much more competitive in specialized fields without losing the benefits of a basic engineering degree.